-Hemoglobin (Hb) measurement is a routine standard test for evaluating physical status among pregnant women in their first visit to primary health care clinics [19].
+Haemoglobin (Hb) measurement is a routine standard test for evaluating physical status among pregnant women on their first visit to primary health care clinics [19].
 Throughout normal pregnancy, blood volume expands by an average of 50% compared with the non-pregnant state [20].

 This rapid expansion of blood volume starts in the first trimester of pregnancy [21].
-Moreover, plasma volume increases more than the increase in red blood cell (RBC) mass, which produces a net decline in hemoglobin concentration during the first half of pregnancy.
-This is known as the physiologic anemia of pregnancy.
+Moreover, plasma volume increases more than the increase in red blood cell (RBC) mass, which produces a net decline in haemoglobin concentration during the first half of pregnancy.
+This is known as the physiologic anaemia of pregnancy.
 Hb concentration reaches the nadir in the second trimester of pregnancy because a concurrent increase does not match the increase in plasma volume in RBC mass increase [22].

-Based on the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) guidelines, anemia in pregnancy has different cutoffs based on the trimester (first trimester: <11.0 g/dl; second trimester: <10.5 g/dl; and third trimester: <11 g/dl) [23] while normal values are assigned from 11 to <12.5 g/dl [24].
-Physicians and health care providers give more attention to maternal anemia than high blood levels.
+Based on the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) guidelines, anaemia in pregnancy has different cutoffs based on the trimester (first trimester: <11.0 g/dl; second trimester: <10.5 g/dl; and third trimester: <11 g/dl) [23] while normal values are assigned from 11 to <12.5 g/dl [24].
+Physicians and health care providers give more attention to maternal anaemia than high blood levels.
 Previous studies demonstrated that elevated Hb levels in the first trimester indicate possible pregnancy complications and should not be mistaken for good iron status [25-32].

 They also indicated that Hb levels during early pregnancy play a role in predicting the risk of GDM and PE [26-29].
-Studies investigated the association between high maternal Hb levels and adverse pregnancy outcomes are scarce and controversial, with no absolute cut-off values for
+Studies investigating the association between high maternal Hb levels and adverse pregnancy outcomes are scarce and controversial, with no absolute cut-off values for

 high Hb levels [25-31].
-The cutoffs used to define low or high hemoglobin concentrations in these studies differed considerably, which may have affected the likelihood of detecting relations with the outcomes [32].
+The cutoffs used to define low or high haemoglobin concentrations in these studies differed considerably, which may have affected the likelihood of detecting relations with the outcomes [32].
 Most often, only the most extreme cutoffs were significantly associated with pregnancy complications.

 Aims of the Study

-To determine whether elevated hemoglobin levels during the early pregnancy is associated with the risk of gestational diabetes mellitus.
+To determine whether elevated haemoglobin levels during early pregnancy are associated with the risk of gestational diabetes mellitus.

 Review of Literature

-A longitudinal study was carried out by- Rayis DA,et al to investigate the prevalence and risk factors (including hemoglobin levels) for gestational diabetes mellitus (GDM) in Khartoum, Sudan.
-The study was carried out at Saad Abuelela Hospital (Khartoum, Sudan) during February to November 2017 using a questionnaire.
+A longitudinal study was carried out by Rayis DA et al to investigate the prevalence and risk factors (including haemoglobin levels) for gestational diabetes mellitus (GDM) in Khartoum, Sudan.
+The study was carried out at Saad Abuelela Hospital (Khartoum, Sudan) from February to November 2017 using a questionnaire.
 The women were then followed up, where

-a pregnant woman in early pregnancy (gestational age <14 weeks) were enrolled in the study.
+a pregnant woman in early pregnancy (gestational age <14 weeks) was enrolled in the study.
 The detailed medical and obstetrics history was recorded for each participant

 75-g oral glucose tolerance test was performed at 24 - 28 weeks of gestation.
 Of 290 women,

 259 (89.3%) completed the follow-up.
-The mean (standard deviation [SD]) of the age, gravidity and gestational age at enrolment were 28.02 (5.7) years, 2.37 (2.42) and 10.86 (2.63) weeks, respectively.
+The mean (standard deviation [SD]) of the age, gravidity and gestational age at enrolment was 28.02 (5.7) years, 2.37 (2.42) and 10.86 (2.63) weeks, respectively.
 Forty-eight women (18.5%) had GDM.
 Binary regression showed that while age, parity, residence, education and body mass index (BMI) were not associated with GDM, a high haemoglobin level was the only factor associated with GDM (OR = 1.52, 95% confidence interval [CI] = 1.07 - 2.16, p = .019).
 Women with haemoglobin > 10.8 g/dl were at a higher risk of GDM (OR = 2.52, 95% CI = 1.02 - 6.27, p = .044).
 There is a high prevalence of GDM, especially (33) among women with high haemoglobin levels.